Jump to main content Jump to navigation Jump to footer

 Durable and long-lasting

-Long-term delivery security and documentation requirements:
+Long-term supply security and documentation requirements:

-Long-term managing plans
+Long-term maintenance plans

 Established routines for testing and quality control

-CE marking
+CE marked

 Reference projects

-Access to technical support and advisory
+Access to technical support and advisor

 Other material requirements:

-Must be a natural material
+Must be a material of natural origin

-See also reference projects for desired expression
+See reference projects for desired visual expression

 Place of origin Offerdal in Krokom municipality, Sweden Petrography Quartzite slate